 Tapping into Forums

-Forums are still very popular in China, users will often search on forums for information, discussion and content.
+Forums are still very popular in China, users will often search on forums for information, discussion, and content.
 A celebrity needs to build their presence here.
 ‘Baidu Tieba’ is a large player (akin to Reddit) where content is up-voted by the community to increase its visibility.

-Celebrity branding with fewer competitors from outside of China allows your marketing campaign and promotions to stand out.
+Celebrity branding with fewer competitors outside of China allows your marketing campaign and promotions to stand out.
 There are however many hurdles to jump and it is essential to find a trusted, local partner to develop your interests.

-Need a Personal Branding Agency ?
+Need a Personal Branding Agency?

 We are a specialist digital marketing agency based in Shanghai, China.
 We focus purely on the Chinese market and deeply understand personal branding in the aptly termed ‘mysterious orient’.
 We look to form serious partnerships with serious projects as ‘your team on the ground’ in China.